 Earlier in this unit, you briefly learned about index options.
-This chapter covers this type of options contract in detail.
+This chapter looks at index options in more detail.

-Index options derive their value from fluctuations in a specific index’s value.
-For example, you could invest in an S&P 500 index option that may provide a return if the index value falls, is flat, or rises.
-Index options are used to speculate on general market movements, make additional income, or protect entire portfolios from market risk.
+Index options derive their value from changes in a specific index’s value.
+For example, you could invest in an S&P 500 index option that may provide a return if the index value falls, stays flat, or rises.
+Index options are used to speculate on broad market movements, generate additional income, or protect entire portfolios from market risk.

 SPX - S&P 500